Every organization, no matter how great its company culture, faces the challenge of attrition.

 Of course, whenever any of these things happen, it isn’t automatically a sign that your team member wants to leave your company—but it’s definitely worth keeping a close eye on.

 While data-driven insights are valuable, they do come with certain limitations.

 An overreliance on statistics can make you miss one of the most important factors: the human element.
 This is where personal circumstances or unique challenges that your team may be facing play a role in attrition.

 That’s why the most effective HR leaders will strike a balance between utilizing technological tools and maintaining human touchpoints—whether that’s having regular one-on-one meetings, keeping open communication channels, or fostering an environment and culture where your people feel comfortable sharing their concerns.

 What is Bob’s Attrition Indicator?

-Creating value from the Attrition Indicator
+Creating value from Bob’s Attrition Indicator

 To view the Attrition Indicator for a specific person, managers or HR can click on their name from the Employee Directory.
-Beneath their general information, you will see a red, yellow, and green bar with the label Attrition Indicator.
+Beneath their general information, you will see a red, orange, and green bar with the label Attrition Indicator.
 Click on it to view more.

 Understanding Bob’s attrition risk indicators